-In the past few weeks, a few users have contacted me via the chat widget on the website and asked what to do in order to prepare for the Maersk PLI test.
+Ever since this website aired, many users have contacted me via the chat widget on the website and asked what to do in order to prepare for the Maersk PLI test.
 They were confused and frustrated about a few issues and I would like to take this opportunity and share with you some information that will help put order into this mess.
+Please also note the comments at the end of the article, which are my responses to Maersk candidates’ questions.

 Maersk PLI Test vs PILI Test: Same Same, Not Different